Pronounced: DEE-KUR-vains TEE-no-SIGH-no-VY-tis

 An injection of a cortisone-like drug into the tendon sheath is often effective in curing the condition.

-When all else fails, an orthopedic surgeon will open up the small tunnel of bony and fibrous tissue and possibly remove some of the tendon sheath.
+If other methods do not help, an orthopedic surgeon will open up the small tunnel of bony and fibrous tissue and possibly remove some of the tendon sheath.
 This will allow more freedom of movement for the tendons.

 American Academy of Orthopedic Surgeons